 The MSW Program offers students the opportunity to study international social work (ISW) in a global study away course offered each summer.
-Faculty have led trips to Kenya and Ecuador.
-Information and application requirements provided in the fall semester.
+Faculty-facilitated ISW courses have been offered in Kenya and Ecuador.
+ISW course options are evaluated each academic year and are subject to student interest, global health/safety restrictions, and minimum enrollment.
+ISW information and application requirements will be provided to students each fall semester.